I have always been fascinated by the night sky – stars and planets – and Space in general.

 I have since seen many other beautiful pictures of Andromeda taken from Earth by “normal people” 🙂 so I know that this only the beginning of a probably long journey, and that I will most likely post better photos of this fascinating galaxy in the future 😉

-The following part of the post is added a few months later than the above part of the post:
+The following part is added a few months later than the above:

 As I wrote I would probably post even better photos of Andromeda in the future – and here it comes; The below shot consists of the same frames as the above shot of Andromeda + some more – and I’ve used a different pre- and post processing application and thus a different workflow to achieve the below result, which I like much more, due to the finer details, colors and clarity! 😀